Chuma and Susi: Shupanga to Shire and Bombay

 Lady Nyasa and Pioneer at Shupanga, December 1862.

-Abdullah Susi and his friend Amoda joined Livingstone's expedition at Shupanga in 1863, to cut wood as fuel for the Pioneer.
+Susi and his friend Amoda joined Livingstone's expedition at Shupanga in 1863, to cut wood as fuel for the Pioneer.

 Livingstone had raised funds for a replacement river steamer, Lady Nyasa.
 It was shipped out in sections and assembled at Shupanga.
 When Pioneer returned in December 1862 from investigating the Ruvuma River, they paid (in cloth) their "Mazaro men" who left and engaged replacements.
-On 10 January 1863 they set off, towing Lady Nyasa as its engine was incomplete, and went up the Shire river past scenes of devastation as Mariano's Chikunda slave-hunts left corpses floating downstream.
+On 10 January 1863 they set off, towing Lady Nyasa as its engine was incomplete, and went up the Shire River past scenes of devastation as Mariano's Chikunda slave-hunts left corpses floating downstream.
 They reached Chibisa's and the Murchison Cataracts in April, then began dismantling Lady Nyasa and building a road to take its sections past the cataracts.

 On 26 June, Bishop William Tozer arrived as the new head of the UMCA.
 He brought government orders ending the expedition, so Lady Nyasa was reassembled and its engine installed.
-The mission and Waller moved to Tozer's new base downriver on Mount Morrumbala, then learnt that the mission was moving to Zanzibar, taking only some "teachable boys", abandoning thirteen women and children, and twenty-five young men.
+The mission and Waller moved to Tozer's new base downriver on Mount Morrumbala, then learnt that the mission was moving to Zanzibar, taking only some "teachable boys", abandoning 13 women and children, and 25 young men.
 Waller resigned to look after them, and when the river became navigable in January, Livingstone collected them as he brought the ships downriver.
 At the Zambesi mouth the ships were towed to Mozambique.
 Pioneer took Waller and most of the party to Cape Town.

 Rather than sell Lady Nyasa where it could be used by slave traders, Livingstone took the tiny river steamer on to Zanzibar, then on 31 April 1864 set off for the 2,500 mi voyage under sail to Bombay.
-The small crew included Susi and his friend Amoda, as well as the two boys Chuma and Wakotani.
+The small crew included Susi and Amoda, as well as the two boys Chuma and Wakotani.
 Remarkably, they made it to India on 12 June, a day's sail from Bombay.
 Livingstone arranged education for the boys and some of the crew at John Wilson's Free Church College, and got jobs in the docks for other crew members including Susi.
 He then went back to Britain to organise another expedition.

 Livingstone returned to Bombay to recruit expedition members.
 He was present on 10 December 1865 when the boys were baptised by John Wilson, and Chuma became James Chuma.